You may be eligible for an Education Maintenance Allowance if you are aged 16-19 and wish to stay on in education.

 An EMA is a weekly allowance payable to young people who have achieved 100% attendance per week at school.
 It is paid on a 2 weekly basis.

-The Income Threshold for the EMA programme, academic session 2016-17 are shown in the table below.
+The Income Threshold for the EMA programme is shown in the table below.

 The Scottish Government have increased income thresholds from 1 January 2016.